CPE-4IRC-Eyjafjallajokull/app-qg-java-engine/README.md

 # QG Java Engine

-Lightweight Java 17 engine that connects to RabbitMQ and PostgreSQL, loads configuration from a `.env` file, and exposes a simple connectivity probe as its entrypoint.
+Lightweight Java 17 engine that connects to RabbitMQ and PostgreSQL, loads configuration from a `.env` file, and listens to a single RabbitMQ queue while routing messages by their `event` key.

 ## Prerequisites
 - Java 17+